 Compared to the northern divisions, the southern divisions of Bangladesh had a higher incidence and CFR of dengue cases in 2023.
 Although Bangladesh is a small country there are some differences between the southern and northern parts of Bangladesh as districts in the southern parts observe higher rates of urbanization and population density.
 Also, the divisions in the south of Dhaka had 0.92 °C higher temperature (27.46 vs 26.54 °C, p<0.01) compared to the divisions in the north of Dhaka.
 Higher temperature has been associated with increased dengue cases because of its impact on the extrinsic incubation period of the virus and the increased biting rate of the mosquitoes [3,28,29].
 However, it might be possible that a higher incidence of dengue cases in southern districts is an artifact of economic development in the regions which helped people visit healthcare facilities more frequently than their northern counterparts [30].
 Our model also showed that the ratio of urban and rural population which we used as a proxy to indicate urbanization had an increased risk of having more dengue cases.
 We found a conflicting negative association between rainfall and dengue cases [29], which might be because of higher rainfall in the Sylhet division where the highest amount of precipitation is usually observed in Bangladesh.
 However, the relative humidity was positively associated with increased dengue cases in other countries including Thailand, the Philippines, and Sri Lanka [29].

-[31].
-[32][1].
-[33]In 2023, the CFR of DENV in Bangladesh may be elevated due to a particularly high fatality rate in the capital, Dhaka (0.88%).
+In the past 23 years, Bangladesh recorded a CFR of 0.35% which is lower than the mean fatality rate in the South Asian region (1.9%) [31].
+The CFR observed in Bangladesh in 2023 (0.53%) is 10 times higher than the World Health Organization’s (WHO) goal to limit the dengue-related CFR below 0.05%.[32].
+In 2023, the CFR varied in different South Asian countries: 0.04% (20/51243) in Nepal, 0.09% (91/94198) in India, 0.06% in Sri Lanka, and 0.05% (1/1700) in Afghanistan (See the references in the appendix of Haider et al. [1].
+The current dengue outbreak appears to continue into 2024, with Bangladesh reporting over 85,712 cases, 448 deaths, and a case-fatality ratio (CFR) of 0.52% as of November 23, 2024, [33].
+In 2023, the CFR of DENV in Bangladesh may be elevated due to a particularly high fatality rate in the capital, Dhaka (0.88%).
 This increase may be linked to a higher incidence of secondary or tertiary infections, as the evidence suggests that over 80% of Dhaka's population has previously been exposed to at least one DENV serotype [10].
 Moderate to severe cases outside of Dhaka city have been referred and traveled to hospitals in Dhaka for better health care management.